-Beth Goff, Founder, furnishingvision, Dallas, TX.
-In 2011, Beth Goff blended her entrepreneurial spirit and passion for the workplace and founded furnishingvision, a workplace strategies consulting group.
-The unique model created by furnishingvision takes a new approach on evaluating the organizational needs of today's rapidly changing working environments and how those needs translate to the corporate real estate model.
-The proprietary process navigates corporate clients and their real estate and design partners through the discovery, evaluation and implementation of the optimized use of real estate.
-The process initiates focus on the strategic business model of their clients and concludes with the consulting towards the proper furniture solution to act as a business tool to generate those business drivers.
-Beth and her team work closely with industry leading architects, designers and Fortune 500 executives on understanding workplace and workforce trends.
-She focuses on translating the customer's needs and accommodating the shifting nature of work.
-Prior to founding furnishingvision, Beth Goff was the Regional Manager for Knoll, Inc. In 2006, Beth was promoted to Regional Manager and was responsible for driving complex sales strategies and distribution platforms, as well as the training/development of Knoll sales associates.
-Beth is involved with organizations such as United States Green Building Council, International Interior Design Association, and International Facility Management Association (IFMA).
-Beth has served on the Economic Development Committee for the Greater Dallas area, specifically part of the corporate relocation team.
+Beth Goff-McMillan, Founder, workspacevision, Dallas, TX.
+In 2011, Beth Goff blended her entrepreneurial spirit and passion for the workplace and founded workspacevision, a workplace strategies consulting group.
+WSV is a consulting company that exists to help corporate leaders align their organizational goals to their real estate model through the furniture where work happens.
+Through a strategic discovery, evaluation and implementation process, WSV helps organizations move the needle on employee engagement, mitigate risk and ensure clients receive the highest return on their furnishing investments.
+Untethered from any specific furnishing product and/or manufacturing company, WSV is the only strategic workspace strategy and consulting firm in the corporate furnishings industry that is able to offer an unbiased approach to client advocacy.
+Prior to founding workspacevision, Beth was the Regional Manager for Knoll, Inc., and was responsible for driving complex sales strategies and distribution platforms, as well as the training/development of Knoll sales associates.
+Her marketplace and competitive landscape knowledge led to national/international contracts with Fortune 100 companies, consistent year over year volume growth, out performing industry benchmarks by gaining market share and expanding into new vertical markets.
+In 2011, Beth was named the NAPW “Woman of the Year”, and she served as part of the corporate relocation team for the Economic Development Committee for the Greater Dallas area.
 She also serves on the Grants Committee of the Dallas Women's Foundation, a philanthropic organization supporting women and girls.
-She is involved with the teen programs for Girls, Inc.; active in fundraising for Promise House-an organization for teens at risk; and volunteers at the June Shelton School, the largest school in the U.S. for "intelligent students with learning differences."
-Beth attended Oakland City University on a golf and fine arts scholarship.
-She is a member of the 2011 class of Henry Crown Fellows at the Aspen Institute and a member of the Aspen Global Leadership Network.
+She is involved with the teen programs for Girls, Inc.; active in fundraising for Promise House—an organization for teens at risk; and volunteers at the June Shelton School, the largest school in the U.S. for “intelligent students with learning differences”.
+Beth is a member of the 2011 Class of Henry Crown Fellows at the Aspen Institute, and the Aspen Global Leadership Network.